 Etrade offers futures trading and research, including the ability to trade more than 200 futures products.
 The futures trading platform has no fee,

 and there is a dedicated futures customer support team.

 Scottrade does not offer any services on futures (not that many investors trade futures), however it has a unique and better than the competitor's

-version of dividend reinvestment program that so many more people will find useful.
+version of dividend reinvestment program that so much more people will find useful.

 Scottrade vs Etrade: Results

-As you see Scottrade and Etrade are pretty
+As you see Scottrade (review) and Etrade (review) are pretty

 Thanks to easy to use trading tools, proactive and helpful customer service, largest network of local offices as well as plethora of